Ce-Kw/satis/README.md

 To Add new packages edit the satis.json file and run `sh update.sh`.
 If this is your first time cloning the repo run `composer install` first.

-> Note: Composer repository is on gh-pages branch
+> Note: Composer repository is in docs folder